said-ali/currencylayer/README.rst

 :target: https://pypi.python.org/pypi/currencylayer
     :alt: Latest PyPI version

         Python API client for currencylayer.
 This library supports all API access provide by currencylayer.
+Check https://currencylayer.com/documentation for more info.
         This package is compatible with Python 2.7, 3.0 to 3.5

 Basic Use